Sun-QP/Jiaming-lab/index.md

 # Zhang Jiaming's Lab

 <p style="text-align:center;">
-A Community that you can Mixes Bone Research, Coke Cola and Kuromi Fandom.
+A Community That You Can Mix Bone Research, Coke Cola and Kuromi Fandom.
 </p>
 {% include section.html %}